 Without trust, there is nothing.
 Employees crave it, employers must give it, and people require it as a fundamental component to all relationships.

 Without it, there is handholding, micro-managing, clock-watching, and side-glancing paranoia — none of which is productive, and all of which can have a negative impact on employee well-being.

 Trust your employees to be accountable for the work at hand, just as they would if they were in the office.
 In most cases they are, and it's also possible they're being even more productive.

-The bottom line is that telecommuting can be a great perk for your employees and something that improves overall morale and company culture…if done right.
-Remote jobs are on the rise, and you can gain amazing talent if you are open to different geographies.
+The bottom line is that remote working can be a great perk for your employees and something that improves overall morale and company culture…if done right.
+Remote jobs have been on the rise for years, and you can gain amazing talent if you are open to different geographies.